-Valued Customer.
+Dear Valued Customer,

-Thank you for purchasing our top-quality GEWA G5 Module!
+Thank you for purchasing our top-quality GEWA G3 Module!

-The G5 is an E-Drum that gives you a highly impressive sound and playing experience, while offering a huge extra set of additional and easy to use sounds and features.
+The G3 is an E-Drum that gives you a highly impressive sound and playing experience, while offering a huge extra set of additional and easy-to-use sounds and features.

 Your safety is very important to us!
-So please read the safety information carefully and take good note of the given information.
+Please read the safety information carefully and take good note of the given information.

-We suggest you keeping this user manual at a safe and known place, and to pass it on to a new owner or user of your G5 Module.
+We suggest you keep this user manual in a safe and known place, and to pass it on to a new owner or user of your G3 Module

-SAFETY INFORMATION
+1 SAFETY INFORMATION